Mindfulness workshops forming now for this winter.

-The workshop is for good people, living good lives, who have got into a jam where they just can’t get rid of certain thoughts, however hard they try.
-All they lack is the proper tools.
+The 8-week workshop is for good people, living good lives, who have got into a jam, just can’t get rid of certain thoughts, however hard they try.
+All you lack is the proper tools.
 These mindfulness tools are for you.

 Participants learn how to

 - Use the body to ground experience in the present

 - Focus on the breath to think more clearly